dhis2/dhis2-docs/src/developer/web-api/visualizations.md

 ## Interpretations { #webapi_interpretations }

-For resources related to data analysis in DHIS2, such as pivot tables, charts, maps, event reports and event charts, you can write and share data interpretations.
+For resources related to data analysis in DHIS2, such as visualizations, maps, event reports and event charts, you can write and share data interpretations.
 An interpretation can be a comment, question, observation or interpretation about a data report or visualization.

     /api/interpretations